cvmiller/nat64/README.md

 ```

-Once you have your own DNS64 server up and running, update the 'list DNS' address on your router to advertise your DNS64 server.
+Once you have your own DNS64 server up and running, update the 'list DNS' address in `/etc/config/network` on your router to advertise your DNS64 server.

 #### Restart networking